FranciscoMoretti/nextjs-devcontainer/Readme.md

-# A Next.js template to setup a VS Code devcontainer
+# A Next.js in a VS Code development container
 A simple and minimalistic template to develop Next.js code in a VS Code development container.

 ## Features